 Step 6.
-Facilitator input: Explain various justifications for non-formal or popular human rights education in terms of some of the international instruments presented in the Appendix below.
+Facilitator input: Explain various justifications for non-formal human rights education in terms of some of the international instruments presented in the Appendix below.
 Explain that participants, equipped with a plan and the support of international and national constitutional endorsements, are now ready to serve their communities as Human Rights Educators.

 Step 7.
-Facilitator: individually congratulate each Human Rights Educator and supply him/her with a certificate saying: "I AM A HUMAN RIGHTS EDUCATOR."
+Facilitator: individually congratulate each Human Rights Educator and supply him/her with a certificate saying: "I AM A HUMAN RIGHTS EDUCATOR." (supplied by APAP)

 Appendix for Exercise 23.
-International and National Support for HRE in the UDHR (1948): The Covenant on Economic, Social and Cultural Rights(1976);, The Covenant on Civil and Political Rights(1976).
+International and National Support for HRE in the UDHR (1948); The Covenant on Economic, Social and Cultural Rights(1976);, The Covenant on Civil and Political Rights(1976), The Constitution of the EFDR (1994); and the African Human and Peoples Rights Charter(1986).

-The Universal Declaration of Human Rights (Analysis)
+The Universal Declaration of Human Rights